Skip to main content

 for %i in ("folder path/*.mp4" "folder path/*.webm" "folder path/*.gif") do (one_line_shot_args.exe --input "%i" --task-id "%~ni" --config "SVFI_Config_vfi_sr.ini")

-• SVFI_Config_vfi_sr.ini is the configuration file exported by clicking the Export Settings button below the advanced settings
+• SVFI_Config_vfi_sr.ini is the setting file exported by clicking the export settings button below the advanced settings.

-• It will be output to the same folder
+• This operation will output all files to the folder specified in the configuration file.

-Use ffmpeg for high-precision frame splitting and input to SVFI for processing, and use Y4M for input to ffmpeg for compression
+Use ffmpeg for high-precision 16-bit frame extraction, input OLS for only compression processing, and output high-precision rgb48be to ffmpeg for compression.

 The Vapoursynth script input.vpy used: